If you don’t find an answer to your question, please see Contact Us

 In the application you will be required to identify yourself or your project as one of the following three:

 If you are unsure how to identify yourself or your group, see Contact Us.

 The Arts Fund has not set any limits on the number of times an applicant may apply for Arts Fund support.
 However, there are factors the Board considers during application review deliberations:

-The Arts Fund Board reviews applications twice annually – in the Spring and Fall.
+Applications are reviewed twice annually – in the Spring and Fall.
 See Upcoming Deadlines for specific dates.
 Granting decisions are normally made and communicated to all applicants in late June and late November.

 Board policy does not permit retroactive funding.
 Grants may not be applied to activity started ahead of the application deadline and not before the granting decision date(s) or will be deemed ineligible.
 Because projects must happen within 12 months of receiving a grant, timing the application to the correct round ensures that the deadline criterion is met.